smyrman/blog/2021-03-generic-test-library/blog.md

 ))
 ```

-If you want to run a check outside of a test, you can do that as well:
+If we want to run a check outside of a test, we can do that as well:

 ```go
 result := mypkg.Sum(2, 3)